trskop/endo/README.md

 ````

 Above example shows us that it is possible to modify `Config` as if it was a
 monoid, but without actually having to state it as such.
-In practice it is
+In practice it is not
-not always possible to define it as `Monoid` or at least a `Semigroup`.
-What
+always possible to define it as `Monoid`, or at least as a `Semigroup`.
-usually works are endomorphisms, like in this example.
+Endomorphism are monoids under composition, therefore they are what usually
+works in situations when the modified data type can not be instantiated as a
+monoid.

+### Working With Corner Cases

+In real applications corner cases arise quite easily, e.g.
-Now, `FilePath` has one pathological case, and that is `""`.
-There is a lot of
+`System.IO.FilePath` has one pathological case, and that is \"\".
+There
-ways to handle it.
-Here we will concentrate only few basic techniques to
+is a lot of ways to handle it.
+Here we will concentrate only few basic
-illustrate versatility of our approach.
+techniques to illustrate versatility of our approach.

 ````Haskell
 -- | Trying to set output file to \"\" will result in keeping original value.